 We publish articles related to moving to, living, working, retiring, or doing business abroad.
 When you pitch your idea, it should fall under one of these topics.

 And within these categories we publish reviews and guides.

 We review a product or service related to moving to, living, working, retiring, or doing business abroad.
 For an idea on how we handle reviews, take a look at three of our most popular reviews.

 - Thai Language Books: A Review of Available Titles

 - The Way Thais Lead: A Book Review

 - Moneytis Review: Find the Cheapest Way to Send Money Abroad

-We guide the reader through a process related to moving to, living, working, retiring, or doing business in Thailand.
+We guide the reader through a process related to moving to, living, working, retiring, or doing business abroad.
 For an idea on how we handle guides, take a look at three of our most popular guides.